alexoz12v2/cuda-optix-pathtracing/docs/OptiX-Notes/Intro.md

 ### Displaced Micro Meshes

-Opacity MicroMaps can also serve a second purpose: Displacement of the tessellated mesh.
+Displacement MicroMaps are another mesh subdivision mechanism aimed to add displacement to a tessellated mesh.
 Works only on RTX cards

 ```cpp
 unsigned int RTCoresVersion = 0;